onerandomusername/guide/docs/migrating-from-dpy.md

 `disnake` is based on `discord.py 2.0`, which had major syntax changes from its previous version.
 Therefore, if you're shifting to `disnake` from a version of `discord.py` lower than 2.0, you will have to make some important syntax changes in your code.
-You can refer [this page]({{ breakingchanges }}) for the full list of breaking changes in `discord.py 2.0`, though we will list some primary API reference changes here:
+You can refer [this page][breakingchanges] for the full list of breaking changes in `discord.py 2.0`, though we will list some primary API reference changes here:

 -   Methods and attributes that returned `TextChannel`, etc can now return `Thread`.
 -   Attributes that returned `Asset` are renamed, e.g. attributes ending with `_url` (i.e. `avatar_url`) are changed to